Samvit-Kini/Samvit_BSE_Portfolio/index.md

 Some challenges I faced were that my motor was not working because I mistakenly put the L298N power source into the VSS instead of the VS, which limited the power supply received, resulting in the motor not working.
 Another challenge I faced was that some of the wires that connected the L298N outputs to the motors broke off, which required me to resolder some of the wires.
 One problem that stood out to me was my SSH (a way of remotely coding onto my Raspberry Pi 4 without wires) disconnected many times.
 This stood out to me because I could not find a solution to this.

 ## My Next Steps:
 My next goal is to finish milestone 2.
 Completing this milestone will allow me to track the ball, which is essential for my Ball Tracking Robot.
 To complete milestone 2, I will have to use a PiCamera (a camera attachable to my Raspberry Pi) and OpenCV software.
-I will need to create a mask; a mask allows me to only see objects in a certain range of colours.
-This will enable me to track my ball because the mask will be in the same colour range as my ball, which makes the ball one of the only objects visible to my PiCamera.
+I will need to create a mask; a mask allows me to only see objects in a certain range of colors.
+This will enable me to track my ball because the mask will be in the same color range as my ball, which makes the ball one of the only objects visible to my PiCamera.

 <!--```**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**```